 Sustainable forest management and REDD+ in Tanzania (2010-2014)

 The NGO Mpingo Conservation and Development Initiative promotes sustainable forest management in the Kilwa district, southern Tanzania, since 2004.
-With support from the Norwegian government, the NGO has been working with a team of researchers from the University of Edinburgh, the University of East Anglia, the UAB, and other organisations like Fauna and Flora International and the Voluntary Carbon Standard to design a pilot REDD+ project.
+With support from the Norwegian government, the NGO worked with a team of researchers from the University of Edinburgh, the University of East Anglia, the UAB, and other organisations like Fauna and Flora International and the Voluntary Carbon Standard to design a pilot REDD+ project.
 Together with a post-doctoral researcher and the UEA team we contributed to develop socio-economic and forest governance baselines in selected communities and to test monitoring systems.

 This project was financed by the EU 7th Research Framework and it aimed to identify the conditions and principles of successful biodiversity conservation in selected rural communities of Mexico, Brazil and Bolivia.
 The project was coordinated by BOKU, Austria, and involved key partners in host countries, including academic and grassroots organisations.
 The UAB team coordinated Work Package 5, involving a post-doctoral researcher, a PhD candidate and myself.
 We were responsible for analysing the role of conservation strategies in reducing or enhancing households’ vulnerability to environmental change, including climate variability and hazards.